 Applications dependent upon it include communication systems where networks need to be synchronised precisely, power grids, and finances, where timestamps accompany each transaction you make, and GPS - the Global Positioning System satellite navigation systems, which rely on time stamped signals to provide us with a precise location of a GPS receiver.
 By measuring the signal from four (or more) satellites, the user's position can be determined.
 The time measurement in GPS has to be incredibly accurate since light travels 30 centimetres in one nanosecond so even a tiny error in the time measurement could put you off course by many meters or even miles.

 Therefore time is used for the precision navigation of ships, airplanes, and family cars, but what GPS sattelites also do is broadcast timing signals from their atomic clocks.
 These are then used by the abovementioned industries.
-For example, wireless telephone and data networks use GPS atomic time to keep their base stations in perfect synchronization which allows for more efficient sharing of the limited radio spectrum by mobile phones.
+For example, wireless telephone and data networks use GPS atomic time and in-built time calculators to keep their base stations in perfect synchronization which allows for more efficient sharing of the limited radio spectrum by mobile phones.
 Similarly, digital broadcast radios make use of GPS time to ensure the bits from all radio stations arrive at receivers in lockstep, meaning listeners can tune between stations very quickly.

 In light of the above, while our time calculator is just a small tool that can help you in daily tasks that require time management, it is also a symbol of the progress of humanity.
 Use it to easily add or subtract time when needed.